ReedAnders/SoilGenerate/README.md

 Because sandy soil lacks humus, making sandy farmland usable requires physically bringing in organic matter in an extremely labor intensive process.

 A possible solution to the quick fix of physically adding organic matter is preparing farmland over time by planting fast-growing plants which shed roots and leaves at a rapid rate, thereby increasing organic matter in the soil gradually.
-Using data on native plant growth rates and optimal growing conditions [1] and processed remote sensing soil data [2], SoilGenerate is a software implementation of Simplex which constrains the financial cost of purchasing seeds [3] for a user specified area to maximize hypothetical plant growth based on soil conditions.
+Using data on native plant growth rates and optimal growing constraints [1] and processed remote sensing soil data [2], SoilGenerate is a software implementation of Simplex which constrains the financial cost of purchasing seeds [3] for a user specified area to maximize hypothetical plant growth based on soil conditions.

 Resources :